MTM 18+ Methodology

 Interviews from the English MTM 18+ are merged with interviews from the French MTM 18+ to create a national database.
 The national data was weighted to ensure it is regionally and demographically (age and gender) representative of the Canadian population.
 It also adjusts the data to reflect a larger proportion of Anglophones than Francophones across the country.

-Quebec Fall Database
+Quebec Spring Database

 Total